Great-Sun-Group/credex-core/docs/deploy/IaC_deployment.md

 2. To update Neo4j configurations:
    - Modify the `user_data` scripts in the `terraform/main.tf` file.
    - Run `terraform apply` to apply the changes.
-3. For major version upgrades or changes that require data migration:
-   - Plan the upgrade process carefully.
-   - Consider creating a backup of the existing data.
-   - Test the upgrade process in a staging environment first.
-   - Schedule downtime if necessary for the upgrade process.

 ## 11. Continuous Improvement